BuyerQuest/aws/README.md

 - `delete_on_termination` - Boolean value to control whether or not the volume should be deleted when the instance it's attached to is terminated (defaults to nil).
 Only applies to `:attach` action.
 - `search_tags` - tags associated to the snapshot that allow searching for a snapshot dynamically rather than specifying a snapshot_id; if both snapshot_id and search_tags are specified, the search_tags will take precedence
+- `tags` - tags to be initially assigned to a new volume; this is setup as a helper because tags are not easily added to a newly created volume as the volume_id is not available during convergence
-- `require_existing_snapshot` - if attempting to attach a volume from a snapshot, fail if a matching snapshot cannot be found
+- `require_existing_snapshot` - if attempting to attach a volume from a snapshot, fail if a matching snapshot cannot be found (defaults to true)
-- `override_existing_volume` - if an existing volume is specified in the node metadata but does not exist, then create a new volume
+- `override_existing_volume` - if an existing volume is specified in the node metadata but does not exist, then create a new volume (defaults to false)
-- `attach_existing` - if an existing volume is specified in the node metadata, attach that volume if it exists; fail if it does not exist
+- `attach_existing` - if an existing volume is specified in the node metadata, attach that volume if it exists; fail if it does not exist (defaults to true)

 ## ebs_raid.rb